JennEYoon/deep-learning/geron-ml3/_study_notes.md

  * Separate notebook, practice arrow annotions, zip/collections.
    - Use plt.annotate and plt.plot(kind='scatter') or plt.scatter().
    - Don't use ax.annotate, ax.scatter().
 Parameters too hard to use, syntax.
-   - OK an.annotate() for arrows works.
+   - memo 3/19: OK an.annotate() for arrows works.
 See annotate3.ipynb.
-   - To Do: Full examples using plt.plot() gcf style and ax.plot() OO style.
+   - To Do 3/19: Full examples using plt.plot() gcf style and ax.plot() OO style.
-   - To Do: pd.plot(kind='scatter') style.
-Use linegraph instead of scatter, less efficient.
+   - To Do 3/19: pd.plot(kind='scatter') style.
+Use line graph instead of scatter, less efficient.
+      * how to use Pandas wrapper to plot?
  * Data pre-processing, from 2022 data, 2010 and 2000 historical data too.
    - Data downloaded from ~2002 to 2020, OECD lifesat survey, OECD gdp per capita, household income, household wealth.
    - Also compare with fertility rates, see if haapiness explains low fertility for similar GDP rates.
 Isreal outlier.